callstackincubator/rock/packages/plugin-repack/README.md

-# @rnef/plugin-repack
+# @rock-js/plugin-repack

-Re.Pack integration plugin for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem and provides integration with [Re.Pack](https://re-pack.dev), a toolkit for building React Native apps with webpack or Rspack.
+Re.Pack integration plugin for Rock.
+This package is part of the Rock ecosystem and provides integration with [Re.Pack](https://re-pack.dev), a toolkit for building React Native apps with webpack or Rspack.

 ## Documentation

-For detailed documentation about RNEF and its tools, visit [RNEF Documentation](https://rnef.dev)
+For detailed documentation about Rock and its tools, visit [Rock Documentation](https://rockjs.dev)